prangishviliAbe/Elementor-Addon---Wrapper-link-/README.md

 - The plugin tries to resolve common dynamic-tag return shapes: strings, arrays with `url`/`value`, numeric post IDs, and WP_Post objects.
 If a dynamic tag does not return a URL as expected, enable WP_DEBUG and check `wp-content/debug.log` for `[ewl]` logs which show what the dynamic tag returned.

-## How to add the cover image shown above

-1. Save the cover image you provided as `cover.png` (or `cover.jpg`).
-2. Upload it to the `assets/` folder in this repository as `assets/cover.png`.
-3. GitHub will render the image automatically in this README.

 ## Developer notes